nredell/forecastML/README.md

 ## Key functions

 1. **`fill_gaps`:** Optional if no temporal gaps/missing rows in data collection.
-Fill gaps in data collection and prepare a dataset of evenly-spaced time-series for modeling with lagged features.
+Fill gaps in data collection and prepare a dataset of evenly-spaced time series for modeling with lagged features.
 Returns a 'data.frame' with missing rows added in so that you can either (a) impute, remove, or ignore `NA`s prior to the `forecastML` pipeline or (b) impute, remove, or ignore them in the user-defined modeling function--depending on the `NA` handling capabilities of the user-specified model.